academicgit/shawrty/README.md

 # Shawrty

-Suri is your own link shortener that's easily deployed as a static site.
+Shawrty is your own link shortener that's easily deployed as a static site.
 No server-side hosting, serverless cloud functions, or database necessary.
-Suri can be deployed to Vercel, Netlify, and more for free in 60 seconds.
+Shawrty can be deployed to Vercel, Netlify, and more for free in 60 seconds.

-Suri doesn't give a 💩 about "technically superior" `3xx` server redirects.
-Suri just wants you to finally use that domain you waste \$39/year on because you've never actually done anything with it.
+Shawrty doesn't give a 💩 about "technically superior" `3xx` server redirects.
+Shawrty just wants you to finally use that domain you waste \$39/year on because you've never actually done anything with it.